 Yet ironically, Rosenhouse is in no position to take this way out because, as noted in the last section, he sees these computer programs “not so much simulations of evolution [but as] instances of it.” (p.
 209) Nonetheless, when push comes to shove, Rosenhouse has no choice, even at the cost of inconsistency, but to double down on natural selection as the key to creating biological information.
 The conservation of information theorems, however, show that natural selection, if it’s going to have any scientific basis, merely siphons from existing sources of information, and thus cannot ultimately explain it.

 As with specified complexity, in proving conservation of information theorems, we have taken a largely pre-theoretic notion and turned it into a full-fledged theoretic notion.
-In the idiom of Rosenhouse, we have moved the concept from level 1 to level 2.
+In the idiom of Rosenhouse, we have moved the concept from track 1 to track 2.
 A reasonably extensive technical literature on conservation of information theorems now exists.
 Here are three seminal peer-reviewed articles addressing these theorems on which I’ve collaborated (for more, go here):

 William A. Dembski and Robert J. Marks II “Conservation of Information in Search: Measuring the Cost of Success,” IEEE Transactions on Systems, Man and Cybernetics A, Systems & Humans, vol.5, #5, September 2009, pp.1051-1061